 It’s estimated that autonomous vehicles are set to be ready for the market by 2020.
 Hence the idea that mobile retail outlets will take off still seems vague and unlikely.
 However, if other industry disruptions are anything to go by, there’s little doubt that we can expect similar results.
 The likes of Uber and Airbnb, for example, resulted in significant losses for standard taxi drivers and the hotel industry, respectively.

 Accepting the Shift Towards Mobile

 A mobile real estate market would result in far-reaching ramifications across the entire industry.
-However, it doesn’t necessarily have to be bad thing.
+However, it doesn’t necessarily have to be a bad thing.
 Commercial real estate firms that are ready for these changes and willing to adjust their focus would do well to use their experience in the industry to their advantage in this uncharted area.

-Those companies who refuse to adapt and move with the times however, might see their growth and profits stunted, as they are surpassed by new competitors who realise the benefits of the dawning of this commercial property era.
+Those companies who refuse to adapt and move with the times, however, might see their growth and profits stunted, as they are surpassed by new competitors who realise the benefits of the dawning of this commercial property era.